-I am a member of the group known as Eliminator.
 I give constructive criticism and state which parts of the Content Guidelines that your story breaks, if any.

 I never review any fanfic anonymously.
 I always log in when giving them.